Itamar2562/ArpSpoofPro/README.md

 * `getmac` – for retrieving MAC addresses using IP.
 * `time` – for handling time-related operations.
 * `threading` – for running spoofing and sniffing in parallel.
-* `sys` – to exit the script gracefully when no live devices are found.
 * `ipaddress` – to validate subnet masks and obtain them in CIDR format.

 ---